deNBI/cloud-user-docs/wiki/Tutorials/UserData/index.md

-#Cloud for Intermediates - (Meta/User)data
+# Cloud for Intermediates - (Meta/User)data

-Welcome to the short de.NBI tutorial concerning meta/user data.
+Welcome to a short **de.NBI tutorial** concerning meta/user data.
 The goal of this session is to understand what meta data and user data is in cloud context and how it can used to configure virtual machines.
 The tutorial aims the more advanced cloud user and needs base understanding of the Linux command line and  Linux boot process.

-##MetaData
+The tutorial was tested running Ubuntu 16.04 LTS, but should run on any modern linux os (see Cloud-Images) since nothing Ubuntu specific is used.

+## MetaData
 Started Instances must be configured somehow.
 You normally starts with blank (unconfigured) images in a very dynamic environment, that means :

 - different projects
 - different users
-- network setups changes depending on project
+- network setup depends on project
 - different *hardware* , e.g. additional ephemeral disks

 In every situation you want to have a ready to use instance.
 Openstack (and nearly all other clouds) solves this problem providing meta data to the started instances.
 Meta data could be provided as instance specific webservice (http://169.254.269.254) or as separate config drive, both possibilities are supported by OpenStack.
 The way how to propagate meta data is currently a de facto standard established by Amazon Web Services.
+There exists differents releases.
+Openstack support all of them.

 Meta data contains all the informations about the instance, needed to configure it :